Times When You Should Have Your Attorney’s Number on Speed Dial

 Your family status changes.
 If you are going through a divorce, assistance from a family law attorney can be critical, particularly if you and your spouse cannot come to an agreement regarding child custody, visitation, support, or property division.

 While you may be able to deal with a legal issue without hiring a lawyer, remember the old saying, “When you represent yourself, you might have a fool for a client.”
-For outstanding legal advice in a wide variety of practice areas, contact O’Keeffe O’Brien Lyson Foss online or call 701-235-8000 or 877-235-8002 (toll-free) today.
+For outstanding legal advice in a wide variety of practice areas, contact O’Keeffe O’Brien Lyson Attorneys online or call 701-235-8000 or 877-235-8002 (toll-free) today.